Deeside Steam Vintage Rally

 Deeside Steam Vintage Rally August 16-17th.
 Banchory and Crathes go back in time, as vintage steam powered vehicles take over.

 Little and Large #DeesideVintageRally #DeesideSteamRally #DeesideSteamVintageRally

-Steam Powered Vehicles Invade Banchory photos by Bill Bagshaw photography courses #Banchory
+Steam Powered Vehicles Invade Banchory photos by Bill Bagshaw photography courses / tips #Banchory

 Steam Engine close up #dsider